Standardizing SCPI Command Sets Across Mixed Hardware

 parsed = self._coerce_response(raw_response, expect_type)

-logger.debug("Executed %s | %dms | queue_depth=%d", command, elapsed_ms, queue_depth)
+logger.debug("Executed %s | %.1fms | queue_depth=%d", command, elapsed_ms, queue_depth)

 def _query(self, command: str) -> str:

-"""Low-level query with explicit termination stripping."""
+"""Low-level query with explicit, vendor-agnostic termination stripping."""

 self._inst.write(command)